 Question: How Long to Potty Train a German Shepherd Puppy

-It takes anywhere between few weeks to few months before your puppy can learn potty training completely.
+It takes anywhere from a few weeks to a few months before your puppy can learn potty training completely.
 There are several factors that affect your puppy’s learning speed.
 In my opinion, there are three of the most important factors, they are puppy’s age, potty train method, and training schedule.

 The Puppy’s Age

-If we have the same perception, let’s take a look the biological limitation that your GSD puppy has in each stage of his development.
+Let’s take a look at the biological limitation that your GSD puppy has in each stage of his development.

 - When your puppy is just barely few weeks, he can hold pups and pee every 30 minutes.

 - At age 8 to 16 weeks, your puppy can hold pups and pee for approximately 2 hours.

 - When your puppy is 16 weeks, he will be able to hold pups and pee for at least 4 hours.

 - 6 months old age GSD puppy can hold up to 4 hours.